By Michael Guss, Class of 2012

 Clinical question: What should the medical work-up be for an adult newly diagnosed with uveitis?

-Uveitis, defined as intraocular inflammation of the …
+Uveitis, defined as intraocular inflammation of …

 By Lee Rasamny